-The IFSI classification [10,11] distinguishes three groups of pruritic individuals: those having pruritus on diseased skin (group I), pruritus on non-diseased skin (group II), and pruritus with secondary skin scratch lesions (group III).
-In our study, 11 patients were classified as group I (having pruritus on diseased skin), 4 subjects in group II and 5 in group III, according to IFSI classification.
-Patients of group II refer to the old definition of "senile pruritus", renamed also idiopathic itch of the elderly or Willan's itch and it should be reserved for only generalized pruritus in the absence of xerosis cutis or other recognizable cause [9].
+The IFSI classification distinguishes three groups of pruritic individuals: 10,11 those having pruritus on diseased skin (group I), pruritus on non-diseased skin (group II), and pruritus with secondary skin scratch lesions (group III).
+In our study, 11 patients were classified as group I (having pruritus on diseased skin), 4 subjects in group II, and 5 in group III, according to IFSI classification.
+Patients of group II refer to the old definition of "senile pruritus", renamed also idiopathic itch of the elderly or Willan's itch and it should be reserved for only generalized pruritus in the absence of xerosis cutis or other recognizable cause.9

-Chronic diseases are very common in the elderly population and pruritus may also characterize different underlying systemic disease i.e., among others renal insufficiency, hematological, hepatic or neurological disorders [3].
-We did not find a statistically significant difference concerning the recorded systemic disease among the 2 groups.
-We did not observe renal, hematologic, neurological related pruritus probably because of the relative short period of observation and the population enrolled that referred only to outpatient than to an inpatient one.
+Chronic diseases are very common in the elderly population and pruritus may also characterize different underlying systemic diseases, i.e., among others renal insufficiency, hematological, hepatic, or neurological disorders.3 We did not find a statistically significant difference concerning the recorded systemic disease among the 2 groups.
+We did not observe renal, hematologic, and neurological-related pruritus probably because of the relatively short period of observation and the population enrolled that referred only to outpatient than to an inpatient.

-Limitations of our study regarded mainly the monocentric outline, the short period of observation (due to COVID-19 lock down), the small population and the enrolled patients that referred only to outpatient clinic and that differs from an inpatient population.
+Limitations of our study regarded mainly the monocentric outline, the short period of observation (due to the COVID-19 lockdown), the small population, and the enrolled patients that were referred only to an outpatient clinic which differs from an inpatient population.